History highlights

 THE BRANICKI PALACE AS A HOSPITAL

 The times of World War I brought medicine back to the Branicki Palace.
 In August 1915 the residence was converted into a German field hospital for the needs of the 9th German Army.
-It was called lazaret no. 9, the "Castle” and it was intended for 1600 sick German soldiers.
+It was called Lazaret (field hospital) no. 9, the “Castle”, designed for 1600 German army patients.

 1950

-On January 1, 1950, the first Medical Academy in Bialystok, and the tenth one in Poland, was established (originally called the Doctors’ Academy).
-At that time the University had one Faculty - The Faculty of Medicine.
-The university campus was in the very center of the city.
+On January 1, 1950, the first Medical Academy in Bialystok, and the tenth one in Poland, was opened (originally called the Doctors’ Academy).
+At that time, the University had one Faculty - the Faculty of Medicine.
+The School campus was in the very centre of the city.
 The Branicki Palace became the main seat of the Academy.

-In the academic year 1950/1951, the Medical Academy of Bialystok consisted of 7 schools (School of Normal Human Anatomy, Biology with a Botanical Garden and a Healing Plants Garden, School of General Chemistry, Histology and Embryology, Physics, a Foreign Language Teaching Group, School of the Basics of Marxism-Leninism), a library and 1 clinic - of Phtysiology.
-The university employed 7 independent researchers, 36 auxiliary researchers, 15 laboratory workers and 88 administrative staff.
-In the first academic year 180 students were admitted.
+In the academic year 1950/1951, the Medical Academy of Bialystok encompassed 7 Schools (School of Normal Human Anatomy, Biology with a Botanical Garden and a Healing Plants Garden, School of General Chemistry, Histology and Embryology, Physics, a Foreign Language Teaching Division, School of the Basics of Marxism-Leninism), a library and 1 clinic of Phthisiology.
+The University employed 7 independent researchers, 36 associate researchers, 15 laboratory workers and 88 administrative staff.
+180 students were admitted to the University in its first academic year.

-The words of the first rector, Professor Tadeusz Kielanowski, turned out to be prophetic, when looking at his first students he said: "I see future assistant professors, clinic managers, professors, scientific celebrities, doctors dedicated to their patients."
-One of the graduates, Prof. Tadeusz Januszko, was elected rector of his home university after many years, and many took over the management of clinics and schools.
+The words of the first Rector, Professor Tadeusz Kielanowski, turned out to be a prophecy.
+When he looked at his first students, he said: "I see future assistant professors, clinic managers, professors, scientific celebrities, doctors dedicated to their patients."
+One of the graduates, Prof. Tadeusz Januszko, was elected Rector of his Alma Mater many years later, and a lot of graduates took up management positions in clinics and schools.

-Over the course of 70 years, the Medical University of Bialystok has significantly developed the education of medical staff.
-This goal is being achieved by more than 800 academic teachers employed.
-Currently, the University has 16 study programs in three Faculties, with 5300 students.
+Over the course of 70 years, the Medical University of Bialystok has greatly improved and extended the educational options for medical staff.
+More than 800 academic teachers are employed at the University for this purpose.
+Currently, the University offers 16 study programs at three Faculties, with 5300 students.
 30,000 graduates have already left the Bialystok Alma Mater.

 1950